Adams, Gilbert lead UConn past SMU 76-64

 BIG PICTURE

 SMU: The Mustangs had held their previous four opponents to under 40-percent shooting and 25 percent from 3-point range.
-UConn hit 22 of 42 shots and was 9 of 19 from 3-point range.
-SMU fell to 2-1 in true road games this season, with wins over Georgetown and Tulane.
-The Mustangs were just 2-8 on their opponents’ home courts last season.
+UConn hit 22 of 42 shots and was 9 of 19 from behind the arc… SMU fell to 2-1 in true road games this season, with wins over Georgetown and Tulane.

 UConn: UConn: The Huskies improved to 6-0 in their first American Athletic Conference games each year at Gampel Pavilion.